marinakinalone/le-journal/games/une-minute/README.md

 ## Description

-Provide a detailed description of the game, its purpose, and any unique characteristics that make it stand out in your project.
+One minute break to invite the people who has loved us.
+I watched _The Extraordinary Mr Rogers_ and found that scene in the café so powerful.

 ## Built with

-- List the technologies and frameworks used for this specific game.
+- NextJS
+- CSS modules

 ## [License](https://github.com/marinakinalone/le-journal/blob/main/LICENSE.txt)